Finish the data phase before lunch.

 GET /v1/agencies/:id/similar< 1 secGenerate formatted Excel workbook

-From 15 hours to 3 hours per study
+From 18 hours to 2 hours per comp study

-A mid-size California compensation consulting firm conducting 15+ municipal studies per year currently spends 12–18 hours per study on data acquisition: downloading CSVs from publicpay.ca.gov, cleaning title inconsistencies across agencies, manually matching positions to benchmark classifications, and building peer comparisons from scratch.
+A California compensation consulting firm conducting 15+ total comp studies per year currently spends 18–25 hours per engagement on data gathering: downloading SCO CSVs, cleaning title inconsistencies, matching positions to benchmark classifications, collecting salary schedules and MOU terms from peer agencies, and looking up CalPERS rates.

 Based on typical compensation study workflows in California municipal consulting.
 Actual results vary by firm size, methodology, and study complexity.